-- b.
-Color - Refer to the appendix for allowable paint colors.
+- i.
+Refer to the appendix for allowable paint colors.
 All colors shall adhere to those listed in the appendix.
-If a waiver is requested the Commission may consider items selected from period-appropriate colors within the Historic New England Paint Colors of America.
-Color requirements do not apply to signage. - ii.
-Gutters and downspouts shall be the same color as the trim or copper. - c.
-Awnings/Canopies - i.
-Awnings should fit within vertical architectural features and between decorative pilasters. - C. Fenestration - a.
+If a waiver is requested the Commission may consider items selected from period-appropriate colors within the Historic New England c.
+Awnings/Canopies

+Paint Colors of America.
+All signage and logos shall take into consideration historic surroundings when applying. - ii.
+Gutters and downspouts shall be the same color as the trim or copper.

+Awnings should fit within vertical architectural features and between decorative pilasters.

+C. Fenestration

+- a.
 Vinyl windows are only allowed if they have the appropriate character for Cape Cod. - b.
 The following window types are allowed on the front façade for residential uses: Double-hung windows are preferred, Casement and tilt/turn windows which provide more airtight seals are permitted as energy-efficient alternatives to double-hung windows, and French doors when leading to balconies are recommended. - c.
 Commercial windows on the first floor may vary however, highly reflective and dark-tinted glass are prohibited. - d.
 Sliding doors are prohibited along front facades. - e.
 Metallic and clear anodized aluminum framing is prohibited on storefront windows and doors. - f.
 Window glass.
 Both residential and commercial windows shall use non-reflective glass for windows, including storm windows.
 Dark tinted glass is prohibited. - g.
 Window screens.
-Insect screens shall be placed on the outside of windows and patio doors. - D. Frontage Zones - a.
-Building Entrances - i.
-Refer to Table 11: Frontage Types in the Barnstable Zoning Ordinance for permitted and non-permitted frontage types in the different Downtown Hyannis Zoning Districts. - b.
+Insect screens shall be placed on the outside of windows and patio doors.

+D. Frontage Zones

+- a.
+Building Entrances - Refer to Table 11 of the Barnstable Zoning Ordinance (also found in Appendix D): Frontage Types in the Barnstable Zoning Ordinance for permitted and non-permitted frontage types in the different Downtown Hyannis Zoning Districts.
+Entry patios are strongly encouraged. - b.
 Shopfronts - i.
-Vinyl, metal or plastic awnings or canopies are prohibited - E. Rooftop Mechanicals - a.
+Vinyl, metal or plastic awnings or canopies are prohibited a.
 Nonhabitable architectural features including, but not limited to, mechanical, vents, telecommunications, or exhausts, etc. shall be screened so not to be visible from the public way.